WPI inflation spikes to over 8-year high of 7.39% in March | Business

 Inflation in food articles in March was 3.24 per cent as prices of pulses, fruits and paddy hardened.

-Inflation in pulses was 13.14 per cent in March, while in fruits it was 16.33 per cent.

-Inflation in the fuel and power basket was 10.25 per cent in March, against 0.58 per cent in February, mainly on account of rising prices of petrol and diesel.
+Inflation in the fuel and power basket was 10.25 per cent in March, against 0.58 per cent in February on higher fuel prices.
+In manufactured products, inflation was 7.34 per cent.

 Retail inflation, as per data released earlier this week, rose to a 4-month high of 5.52 per cent in March.